 This system is most common for part-time specialists (Fractional / Sessional Specialists / VMOs).
 The patient may have been referred from the doctor’s private rooms and has been provided with informed financial consent.
 The patient is billed directly by the doctor’s practice.

 2. The doctors and the hospital set up a special purpose fund or trust fund.

 Patients are billed by the private practice fund or by the hospital on behalf of the treating specialist, and the income distributed to the hospital and doctors from the fund.

 This is an older style of scheme.
 Few examples remain.

-3. The doctor agrees to make over all the income from his or her private practice to the hospital in return for an enhanced salary.
+3. The doctor agrees to pay across all the income from his or her private practice to the hospital in return for an enhanced salary.

 A special purpose fund may also be set up for use by doctors for minor capital items and ancillary expenses such as subscriptions.
-This is becoming one of the most common models of private practice for full time specialists.
+This is now the most common model of private practice for full time specialists, and is preferred and promoted by the Victorian Department of Health and Health Services.
 The scheme is detailed in a class ruling from the Australian Tax office.
 The ruling is CR 2005/26.

 Private practice in public hospitals is an area with a number of risks and pitfalls.
 Should you be offered a private practice arrangement which you are concerned about please contact our Workplace and Advocacy Unit at AMA Victoria.